mindheist/ios_playground/index.md

 * [Simple Color Changer App](https://github.com/mindheist/ios_playground/tree/master/SimpleColorChanger)
 * Takeaways from this exercise : Learnt how to build a simple iOS app.
 * 5 cent tour of what the IDE is and where all the functionalities are available
-* Setting Orientation of the app / View / View Controller / Storyboard
+* Setting Orientation of the app / View / View Controller / Storyboard / Buttons

 Blogs